sir-sharkey/css-init/README.md

 ## 💣 Testing

->There is an included `elements.html` file that acts as an example/test page.
-You can load this file locally in any browser to see how all included elements look in the different browsers after the `css-init` styles are loaded.
+>There is an included `elements.html` file that acts as an example or test page.
+You can load this file locally in any browser to see how all HTML elements look across your different browsers after the `css-init` styles are loaded.

 ## 👥 GitHub